This site is intended for UK healthcare professionals only

 From Rollo to Revival: Tipping the scales on obesity and diabetes

 In ‘the Tipping Point’, Malcolm Gladwell explores how certain ideas and trends that were once niche or obscure can suddenly become pervasive.
-By examining historical cases and modern proponents, we observe how the low-carb revolution embodies many of the principles he discusses in his book, including the influence of central figures, the ‘stickiness factor’ and the ‘power of context’.
+By looking at certain cases, we see how the low-carb revolution embodies many of the principles he discusses in his book, including the influence of central figures, the ‘stickiness factor’ and the ‘power of context’.

-The low-carb diet is an increasingly prevalent approach to managing type 2 diabetes, obesity and other metabolic disorders by restricting dietary carbohydrates and sugar.
-If you require more information, please visit the low-carb diet sheet here [https://phcuk.org/wp-content/uploads/A_5_page_low_carb_diet_leaflet_Unwin_2021-converted.pdf].
+The low-carb diet is an increasingly prevalent approach to managing type 2 diabetes, obesity and other metabolic disorders by restricting the consumption of carbohydrates and sugar.
+For more information, visit the low-carb diet sheet here.

 The first case